AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 in a configuration file is safer.

 The class reads the file into a JSON string and then converts it an object.
-The JSON string is then zerod out using `sodium_memzero()` function.
+The JSON string is then zeroed out using `sodium_memzero()` function.

-Once they key has been verified as an actual working key, the key is set as a class property and the copy of the key in the object is zerod out.
+Once they key has been verified as an actual working key, the key is set as a class property and the copy of the key in the object is zeros out.

 A copy of the key however continues to live as a property of the object.